EtienneWarneck/pythonsocketRAT/README.md

 # pythonsocketRAT

-Take control of the command line of another computer and navigate the directory.
+##Take control of the command line of another computer and navigate the directory.

-Follow the tutorial Chap.6 Malware Development of Python Ethical Hacking.
+Following the tutorial Chap.6 Malware Development of Python Ethical Hacking.

 ![](images/ChangeDirectoryVictim.png)